conduktor/conduktor-docs/src/pages/changelog/Console-1.31.0.md

 Any migrated existing alerts have been assigned to the individual who created them.
 You can read [the alerting section of our documentation](/platform/navigation/settings/alerts) for more information about the new alert functionality.

-####  Application permissions on RBAC screen
+####  Application Group permissions now available on Users Permissions page

-The user permission page has been updated to show the inherited permissions from Applications.
+The users permissions page has been updated to show the permissions inherited when they belong to an ApplicationGroup.
-These permissions are readonly.

 ![Application permissions on RBAC screen](/images/changelog/platform/v31/app-permission-rbac.png)